Gastric Sleeve Surgeon Near You Checklist

 The pre-operative diet typically consists of eating high-protein foods, shakes, vegetables, and macronutrients to deplete glycogen and get you started inhibiting better eating habits.
 Overall, the better you do on your pre-op diet, the better you will lose weight.

 The instant you get out of surgery, you will be on a post-operative diet.
 This nutrition plan is divided into stages over the course of about 3-4 weeks following VSG surgery.
 Since you feel full from less food, you want to taper into your diet, beginning with clear liquids.

 For 5 to 8 days post-surgery, you will generally be consuming your nutrients from clear liquids only.
 Fortunately, it is not that hard due to the significant restriction from your shrunken stomach size.
-The remaining stomach feels full from even the smallest portions, and your weight loss surgeon will help you transition along with a dietitian or nutritionist.
-You will transition into thick liquids, soft solids, and finally, solid foods as your body fully recovers.
+The remaining stomach feels full from even the most minor portions, and your weight loss surgeon will help you transition along with a dietitian or nutritionist.
+You will transition into thick liquids, soft solids, and finally, solid foods as your body fully recover.